 The battle of React Native vs Ionic is a never-ending debate.
 There are many factors to consider when deciding which framework to use for your next mobile app project: performance, community support, flexibility, and more.
 The decision will ultimately depend on the needs of your business, as well as your developer's experience with each framework.
 In this blog post, we'll compare these two frameworks in detail so you can make an informed decision about react native or ionic, what solution will work best for you.

-and iOS platforms natively using React.
-It uses the best components of native development with React,
+for Android and iOS platforms natively using React.
+It uses the best components of native

 React Native enables developers to build TV applications too.

 The Ionic Framework is a hybrid solution for developing mobile apps.
 It allows you to use

 cross-platform applications using this framework.
 It was built in 2013 by Drifty Co.

 The main idea behind this framework was to code once, and that deploy that code cross-platforms on desktop, web, iOS, and android.
 The code-base can be shared on all platforms.

 If you're in need of a cross-platform mobile app that will work on both iOS and Android and look like a native app, your best bet is to choose React Native.
 If you want an elegant user interface in the form of a mobile application, then you can choose Ionic instead.

 Ionic apps can be built by Angular, Vue, or React.
 Ionic’s tech stack offers great flexibility, unlike React Native.
 With the release of Ionic 4, now you can use Ionic with your preferred web development framework.